flatt-security/shisho/docs/content/learn-shisho/03-constraint.md

 Nested constraints can take a pattern from the parent constraint and for rewrite options, you can use metavariables from the inside constraint pattern.

-What the below example rule, `policy.yaml` does is:
+What the below example rule `policy.yaml` does is:

 1. Search a `block` resource  while capturing the body of the block as metavariable `X`
 2. Search an `inner` block in the value of metavariable `X` while capturing the body of the block as metavariable `Z`